Chair/Professor , NanoEngineering

-Dr. Chen is a Professor in the Nanoengineering Department at the University of California, San Diego (UCSD).
-He is also a faculty member of the Institute of Engineering in Medicine at UCSD.
-Before joining UCSD, Dr. Chen had been a Professor and a Pearlie D. Henderson Centennial Endowed Faculty Fellow in Engineering in the Mechanical Engineering Department at the University of Texas at Austin.
-From 2008 to 2010, Dr. Chen served as the Program Director for the Nanomanufacturing Program in the National Science Foundation (NSF).
+Shaochen Chen is a Professor and Chair in the Department of NanoEngineering and an Affiliated Professor in the Department of Bioengineering at the University of California San Diego.
+He is the founding co-director of the Biomaterials and Tissue Engineering Center at UC San Diego.
+He received his PhD in Mechanical Engineering in 1999 from the University of California, Berkeley.
+Before joining UC San Diego, Chen had been a Professor and a Pearlie D. Henderson Centennial Endowed Faculty Fellow in Engineering at the University of Texas at Austin from 2001 to 2010.
+Between 2008 and 2010, he served as the Program Director for the Nanomanufacturing Program in the National Science Foundation (NSF).

 Jacobs School Faculty Update Your Profile